Inc44/dotfiles/COMMAND.md

 `killall process`: Terminate all processes of `process`

+`laravel new project --using=kit`: Create a new Laravel project using a starter kit

 `ln -s source destination`: Generate a symbolic link pointing to a file or directory

 `ls`: List the files and directories in the current directory